MASKONAUTS: TAP' TAP' TROUBLE!

 for quanty bandit, February 2026

-Maskonauts: TAP' TAP' Trouble! is a casual arcade game made with Godot to experiment with a new lightweight workflow (details below).
+Maskonauts: TAP' TAP' Trouble! is a casual arcade game made with Godot to experiment with a lightweight workflow (details below).

 Oh no!
 The Maskopod broke and a crash is imminent!